 Is your house perfectly organized?

 Nope!
 I often have small piles of papers/stuff that accumulate in spots around the house.
-Every couple of months (or earlier if I can’t stand them anymore), I go thru and find homes for each one (often the recycling bin).
+Every couple of months (or earlier if I can’t stand them anymore), I go thru and put them away (often the recycling bin).

 Do you love The Container Store?